Spring Equinox 2016 - Honoring Balance & The Spaces In-Between with Cream of Watercress & Asparagus SoupRead Now

 Maybe you've decided herbs are for you but being an herbalist is not.
 That's understandable.
 Maybe you know you need a deeper walk with someone who has been down the road a bit.
 That's understandable too.
 Maybe you would love to know how to make your own medicine and have a personal apothecary at your fingertips?
 I know this one well.
 Birthing an Herbalist in 13 Moons is a course I designed for the person who wants to be an herbalist, the medical professional that wants to know the plants and learn to integrate this knowledge, and the caregiver who knows that in any situation, from caring for yourself to caring for your loved ones, this IS the path for you.
 Sometimes we just know deep within our bones where we must travel.

-So my mission, vision, and desire is to create space for our remembering of our birth right to sit with a medicine plant and know how to connect and learn directly from them.
+So my mission, vision, and desire is to create space for our remembering of our birth right to sit with medicine plants and know how to connect and learn directly from them.
 We all carry this wisdom deep inside.
 Let's nudge this way forward and integrate it creatively in your life as a path leading to being of service.
 The plants are here and available and you can do this.
 Knowing your medicine IS helping your people, yes?

 With over twenty-five years under my belt making medicine and teaching about herbs, plus walking the hospital halls for ten years now, I've come up with a course that is full of tips for addressing common ailments at home with your very own, incredibly cost effective and potent tinctures, syrups, poultices and salves and more, right from your own personally designed apothecary.